Albert Einstein in popular culture: Usage of his name and image

+Salesforce acquired a 20-year license in 2016 for $20 million to be the only business-oriented software company permitted to use his likeness.
+Einstein's likeness is used as a company mascot and his name is used for the company's artificial intelligence features.

 Licensing

 Einstein bequeathed his estate, as well as the use of his image (see personality rights), to the Hebrew University of Jerusalem, which from the mid-1980s has sponsored the Einstein Papers Project with the Princeton University Press.
 Einstein actively supported the university during his life and this support continues with the royalties received from licensing activities.
 GreenLight licences the commercial use of the name "Albert Einstein" and associated imagery and likenesses of Einstein, as agent for the Hebrew University of Jerusalem.
 As head licensee, the corporation can control commercial usage of Einstein's name and theoretically ensure compliance with certain standards (e.g., when Einstein's name is used as a trademark, the ™ symbol must be used).

-In 2012 Judge Howard Matz of a United States district court found that although a General Motors advertisement featuring Einstein's image was “tasteless” it was not illegal.
-Judge Matz wrote, “the obviously humorous ad for the 2010 Terrain having been published 55 years or more after Einstein's death, it is unlikely that any viewer of it could reasonably infer that Einstein, or whoever succeeded to any right of publicity that Einstein may have had, was endorsing the GMC Terrain.”
+In 2012, Judge Howard Matz of a United States district court found that although a General Motors advertisement featuring Einstein's image was "tasteless", it was not illegal.
+Judge Matz wrote that "the obviously humorous ad for the 2010 Terrain having been published 55 years or more after Einstein's death, it is unlikely that any viewer of it could reasonably infer that Einstein, or whoever succeeded to any right of publicity that Einstein may have had, was endorsing the GMC Terrain".

 Hebrew University asked that publicity rights be extended to the 70 years associated with copyright protection.
-Judge Matz declined, stating “the Ninth Circuit recently noted that Marilyn Monroe considered herself to belong 'to the Public and to the world,’ ” Matz wrote.
-“There is no evidence that Albert Einstein saw himself that way, but he did become the symbol and embodiment of genius.
+Judge Matz declined, stating "the Ninth Circuit recently noted that Marilyn Monroe considered herself to belong 'to the Public and to the world'".
+He also stated: "There is no evidence that Albert Einstein saw himself that way, but he did become the symbol and embodiment of genius.
 His persona has become thoroughly ingrained in our cultural heritage.
-Now, nearly 60 years after his death, that persona should be freely available to those who seek to appropriate it as part of their own expression, even in tasteless ads.”
+Now, nearly 60 years after his death, that persona should be freely available to those who seek to appropriate it as part of their own expression, even in tasteless ads".

 Handedness

 There is a persistent popular belief that Einstein was left-handed, but there is no evidence that he was, and the belief has been called a myth.
-Einstein wrote with his right hand, and authoritative sources state flatly that he was right-handed.
+Einstein wrote with his right hand and authoritative sources state flatly that he was right-handed.
 An autopsy on Einstein's brain showed a symmetry between the two hemispheres, rather than a left-sided dominance as is typical of most right-handed people or a right-sided dominance as found in most left-handed people.

 Educational institutions

-Several schools, colleges, and universities are named after Einstein, including in Germany, Honduras, and the United States.
+Several schools, colleges and universities are named after Einstein, including in Germany, Honduras and the United States.